apa style quoting strategies

 Author Name and Publication Year

-In APA citation style, you must include the author's last name and the year of publication when referencing peer-reviewed articles.
-This practice guarantees that your citations are concise and allow readers to locate the source material quickly.
+In APA citation style, including the author’s last name and publication year when referencing peer-reviewed articles guarantees that your citations remain concise and informative.
+This practice allows readers to locate the source material swiftly.

 Quoting and Paraphrasing in APA Style